pdjr-build/firmware-factory/README.md

-# firmware-factory - build environment for Arduino style projects.
+# firmware-factory - build environment for PlatformIO projects.

 firmware-factory provides a PlatformIO project folder ```sketch/``` (which can be configured to meet local needs) and a small collection